Inferred Volatility

 Note: The resulting volatility captured via delta-neutral hedging of an options position may differ from the volatility realized by the underlying for many reasons including, but not limited to, the actual path of the underlying price movement, the precise execution prices for any follow-up trades, and transaction costs.
 One should understand all of the risks before implementing such a trading strategy.

-Inferred Vol Outside of the RVP
+Inferred Vol Outside of the CP

-First, applying the same technique as utilized earlier, we determine the IVOL of the March 3Vol, for the February 1-March 31 period.
+First, applying the same technique as utilized earlier, we determine the IVOL of the March 3VOL, for the February 1-March 31 period.
 The root-mean-square formula yields 22.93 for the IVOL of this March contract.

-Next, we observe that the current market price of the June 3Vol is 24.00, and that this price reflects the realized-volatility forecast for the period of April 1-June 30.
+Next, we observe that the current market price of the June 3VOL is 24.00, and that this price reflects the realized-volatility forecast for the period of April 1-June 30.
 A weighted value of the aforementioned 22.93 IVOL, for February 1-March 31, and the 24.00 forecast, for the period of April 1-June 30, is now obtained from a second application of the root-mean-square formula.

 Where: